AxisCommunications/locomote-video-player/README.md

 - `user` - stream was paused by user.
 - `buffering` - stream has stopped for buffering.

-#### streamResumed

-Dispatched when stream playing is resumed after pause.

 #### seekCompleted

 Dispatched when seek has completed.